Our focus on gender equality.

 • Address the gender imbalance in branch and contact centre roles.

-• Review all related policies and processes to ensure they support gender pay.
+• Review all related policies and processes to make sure they support gender pay.